-Joint Director of Music and Head of Performing and Creative Arts Mrs A Green
+Director of Music and Acting Head of Creative and Performing Arts Faculty Mrs R Greaves

 The course aims to develop performing and composing skills, broaden musical experiences, understanding and knowledge and enable you to engage with and appreciate the diverse heritage of music.